-The Loras engineering program engages you in a rigorous, challenging, and comprehensive study in engineering, mathematics, and science required to analyze, design, build, test, and operate engineered systems.
+The Loras engineering program engages you in a rigorous, challenging, and comprehensive engineering, mathematics, and science study required to analyze, design, build, test, and operate engineered systems.

 Earn your Bachelor of Science in Mechanical Engineering (BS) or your Bachelor of Science in Engineering (BS) with your choice of concentrations: biomedical, computer, electro-mechanical, or general.